epfl-lasa/CITRIFIED/control/README.md

     - The header files, grouped in subdirectories by module.
 - `scripts`
     - Shell scripts for configuring environments and other tasks.
-There is a setup script that has to be run to pull a franka_lwi header from a remote repository.
+There is a setup script that has to be run to pull a franka_lwi header from a remote repository as well as other header files for communication protocols.
 - `source`
     - The source files of various project modules, grouped in subdirectories by module.
-Each module has a CMakeLists file to link and build the module source, with the toplevel file adding each module.
+Each module has a *CMakeLists* file to link and build the module source, with the toplevel file adding each module.

 ### Modules